horothesun/infra-cookiecutter-template/README.md

 This template will give you a minimal Terraform codebase with

-- 👤 non-`root` IAM admin user
+- 👤 non-`root` IAM admin user,
-- 💾 remote Terraform state on S3 (with DynamoDB locking)
+- 💾 remote Terraform state on S3 (with DynamoDB locking),
-- ⚡ CI workflow to continously apply state changes, displaying Terraform plans as PR comments
+- ⚡ CI workflow to continously apply state changes, displaying Terraform plans as PR comments,
 - 🔐 "AWS Open ID Connect for GitHub" identity provider and "GitHub workflows AWS role" to securely login the CI to your AWS account.